CosmicPhoenix171/Infinite-Tower/infinite-tower-engine/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue for any suggestions or improvements.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is proprietary software with all rights reserved.
+Unauthorized use, copying, modification, or distribution is strictly prohibited.
+See the LICENSE file for complete terms and conditions.